ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ## How does the image upload work?

 Before you can implement your own custom upload adapter, you should learn a little bit about the image upload process in CKEditor 5.
-The process more or less boils down to the following steps:
+The whole process boils down to the following steps:

 1. First, an image (or images) need to get into the editor content.
 There are many ways to do that, for instance: